saratona/KSQLDB/README.md

 Create a new topic:

     docker-compose exec kafka1 kafka-topics --create --bootstrap-server localhost:9092 --replication-factor 2 --partitions 2 --topic wikipedia.parsed.count-by-domain

-Consumer lag is the topic’s high water mark (latest offset for the topic that has been written) minus the current consumer offset (latest offset read for that topic by that consumer group).
-Keep in mind the topic’s write rate and consumer group’s read rate when you consider the significance the consumer lag’s size.

-Consumer lag is available on a per-consumer basis, including the embedded Connect consumers for sink connectors, ksqlDB queries, console consumers.

-Create an additional consumer to read from topic WIKIPEDIANOBOT:

-    docker exec schema-registry kafka-avro-console-consumer --bootrap-server kafka1:9092,kafka2:9091 --topic WIKIPEDIANOBOT --group listen-consumer > /dev/null 2>&1 &

-Running this command from the schema-registry docker the consumer will automatically register with Schema Registry.

-Visualize the list of the consumers groups:

-    docker exec zookeeper kafka-consumer-groups --list --bootstrap-server kafka2:9091

-Visualize the list of the consumers in the consumer group listen-consumer:

-    docker exec zookeeper kafka-consumer-groups --bootstrap-server kafka2:9091 --describe --group listen-consumer

 Start consuming from topic wikipedia.parsed with a new consumer group app with one consumer `consumer_app_1`.
 This application is run by the cnfldemos/cp-demo-kstreams Docker container.